The Autonomous Motion Department has its focus on research in intelligent systems that can move, perceive, and learn from experiences.

 Have you noticed that computers can show beautiful images and play clear sounds, but they don't let you physically touch digital items?
 Similarly, most robots are surprisingly unskilled at physically interacting with the real world and with people.
 Led by Katherine J. Kuchenbecker, the MPI-IS Haptic Intelligence department aims to elevate and formalize our understanding of touch cues while simultaneously discovering new opportunities for their use in interactions between humans, computers, and machines.
 We leverage scientific knowledge about the sense of touch to create haptic interfaces that enable a user to interact with virtual objects and distant environments as though they were real and within reach.
 One key insight in this endeavor has been that tactile cues, such as high-frequency tool vibrations and...
 Read More

-We combine research on computer vision, computer graphics, and machine learning to teach computers to see us and by understanding our behavior learn to be more human.
+We combine research on computer vision, computer graphics, and machine learning to teach computers to see and understand humans and their behavior.

-We view vision as the process of inferring the causes behind the images that we observe; that is, we want to infer the story behind the picture.
+Perceiving Systems is a leading Computer Vision research group in Tübingen, Germany.
+We view computer vision as the process of inferring the causes behind the images that we observe; that is, we want to infer the story behind the picture.
 The most interesting stories involve people.
 Consequently, our research focuses on understanding humans and their interactions with each other and with the 3D world.
-We train comptuers to recover human behavior in fine detail, including face and hand movement.
+We use Machine Learning to train computers to recover human behavior in fine detail, including face and hand movement.
 We also recover the 3D structure of the world, its motion, and the objects in it so that human movement can be placed in context.
-To have an impact beyond academia we develop applications in medicine and psychology, spin off companies, and license technology.
-We make most of our code and data available to the research community.
+By capturing human motion, and modeling behavior, we contibute realistic avatars to Computer Graphics.
+To have an impact beyond academia we develop applications in medicine and psychology, spin off companies Read More

 The researchers working in the Physical Intelligence Department aim to understand the principles of design, locomotion, control, perception, and learning of small-scale mobile robots.